Islamophobia and Psychiatry: Recognition, Prevention, and Treatment

 How My Involvement Came About to Contribute

-For some eighteen years, Dr. John Peteet and Dr. Mary McCarthy have had me come to speak to their 4th-year psychiatry residents at Brigham and Women’s Hospital, part of Harvard Medical School.
+Since 1999, Dr. John Peteet and Dr. Mary McCarthy have had me come to be a presenter in their course Spirituality, Religion, and Society in the Harvard Longwood Psychiatry Residency Training Program.
 It is a primer of Dissociative Disorder 300.15 and my work with destructive cults of all types.
-I have done Psychiatry Grand Rounds at Harvard Medical School two times and Psychiatry Grand Rounds at Boston University Medical Center, as well.
+I have presented the Harvard Longwood Psychiatry Grand Rounds two times and Psychiatry Grand Rounds at Boston University Medical Center, as well.
 Another way of saying this is: if we well-minded, psychologically sophisticated, and compassionate co-editors and chapter writers of very different cultural backgrounds can’t get this task of how to address Islamophobia (and potentially Anti-Semitism) right, then the likelihood of successfully negotiating this challenge in our field, our societies, and the world is about nil.

 An additional resource, for former members but especially for mental health professionals, is a two-hour program I did for the famous psychiatrist, Dr. Judith Herman, author of Trauma and Recovery.
 In a very unusual case, a former client who had exited the International Church of Christ after being in leadership for many years, suffered (after leaving the group) for 11 years in the mental health system, being misdiagnosed and mistreated.
 When she heard I was teaching for Dr. Herman’s course, she begged us to let her come and speak.
 She passionately wanted to educate the mental health professionals and discussed her case with them.
 To protect her privacy, her face was blurred on the public video, but Laura gave permission to give access for training purposes to credentialed mental health professionals.